Climbing Kilimanjaro is the adventure of a lifetime. This iconic mountain has captured the imagination of adventurers

 Importance of choosing the right operator

-One way to stay safe on Kilimanjaro is to book a tour with a KPAP Partner company.
+One way to increase your chances of staying safe on Kilimanjaro is to book a tour with a KPAP Partner company.
 KPAP is an abbreviation for the Kilimanjaro Porters Assistance Project, an independent organization that monitors porter treatment practices locally.

 Although KPAP does not measure safety criteria, we believe that companies who have demonstrated a commitment to treating their porters fairly are also more likely to be committed to your safety, compared to the industry average.
-On the other hand, some budget operators use guides and companies who are not even duly licensed.
+Note many budget operators do not even employ duly licensed guides.

 You should also choose a company that is very transparent about the safety standards and equipment included in your climb.
-If possible, spend a little more on a premium tour that includes a Wilderness First Responder certified guide and emergency oxygen; plus a hyperbaric chamber for overnight stays at Crater Camp.
+If possible, spend a little more on a premium tour that includes a Wilderness First Responder certified guide and emergency oxygen; plus a hyperbaric chamber for overnight stays at Crater Camp is a must.

-At Fair Voyage, we offer good safety standards for an affordable price on our premium tours and we also offer luxury packages.
+At Fair Voyage, we offer high safety standards for an affordable price and help you easily compare safety standards across climbing packages.

 Symptoms of moderate altitude sickness